-- Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those that appeared to be posted on behalf of senior finance management, duplicate journal entries that may have been posted, postings to seldom used accounts, postings containing key words and phrases (such as bribe, fraud, litigation, arbitration, gift, personal, CFO, Director, political, liaison and entertainment) and those posted to unusual offset accounts when posted to revenue and those posted to unusual offset accounts when posted to cash and borrowing accounts. - Assessing the controls that are in place linked to revenue such as management review and approval of credit notes, management approval of new customer accounts and the process of comparing the purchase order, invoice, and goods receipt to make sure they match prior to approving the invoice.
-We have also vouched a sample of revenue sales within the period, developed an expectation for revenue in the current period and assessed this against the amount that has actually been recognised and performed testing over a sample of items pre and post year end to ensure that revenue has been recognised within the correct period.
+- Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation. - Assessing the controls that are in place linked to revenue such as management review and approval of credit notes, management approval of new customer accounts and the process of comparing the purchase order, invoice, and goods receipt to make sure they match prior to approving the invoice.
+We have also vouched a sample of revenue sales within the period, developed an expectation for revenue in the current period and assessed this against the amount that has actually been recognized and performed testing over a sample of items pre and post year end to ensure that revenue has been recognised within the correct period.